GrosvenorTechnology/OemAccessApi/documentation/Entities/CommonAction.md

 #### arguments

 **[[string, object]] (empty)** The arguments you wish to add to the command when it is sent to the target.

+>The `restoreCommand` is only used if an action is disabled (action's operational mode), changed or deleted (in the application config).
+It enables the action to clean-up and restore the controller to a known state.
+For instance, if an action had unlocked a door, the door can be locked and not left in the wrong state.

+>When an action is using the `ChangeMode` command, the best command to use to restore the controller to the correct state, is to use the command `ClearOwnedFromModeStack`.
+This is best practise, in many cases a `ChangeMode` command, with no arguments, would suffice.
+But, if you had an action that was triggered by several sources and the source ids were being used as the reference, then the `ClearOwnedFromModeStack` command would have to be used for the controller to be restored correctly.

 ## States